gkapfham/www.gregorykapfhammer-old.com/research.md

 database's state, my research has also focused on testing this complex artifact, with {% include_cached _popovers/paper_reference.html cite="McMinn2015" %} and
 {% include_cached _popovers/paper_reference.html cite="McMinn2019" %} being
 examples of papers.
-Recent papers such as
-{% include_cached _popovers/paper_reference.html cite="Alsharif2020" %} and
+Recent papers such as {% include_cached _popovers/paper_reference.html cite="Alsharif2020" %} and {% include_cached
-{% include_cached _popovers/paper_reference.html cite="Alsharif2020a" %} present
+_popovers/paper_reference.html cite="Alsharif2020a" %} present techniques for
-techniques for improving the efficiency of regression testing for database schemas.
+improving the efficiency of regression testing for relational database schemas.

 </li>